Thomas Lewis (activist): Biography

+Entry into peace activism

-Lewis traced his life in activism back to a protest against the segregated Gwynn Oak Amusement Park in 1963, which he had intended on sketching as a journalist for Catholic publications before feeling compelled to participate.
-He subsequently joined the CORE, the Prince of Peace Plowshares, and developed close ties with the Catholic Worker Movement.
+Lewis traced his life in activism back to a protest by the Congress of Racial Equality (CORE) against the segregated Gwynn Oak Amusement Park in 1963.
+He had planned on sketching as a journalist for a Catholic publication, but when he saw the racist actions from some in the counter-protest, he felt compelled to participate.
+He subsequently joined CORE.
 His art became political accordingly, without severing ties with his religious background; in one example, in 1965 he made a woodcut of an antiwar speech Pope Paul VI made at the United Nations.

+He became a memorable figure in peace circles for his combination of art and activism.
+Daniel Berrigan described his art as "…a poignant and powerful witness to the survival of the endangered conscience….
+He heals the ancient split between ethics and imagination."

-Baltimore Four
+Baltimore Four and Catonsville Nine

+He and Philip Berrigan co-founded the Baltimore Interfaith Peace Mission in 1967.
+After Lewis attended an interfaith antiwar gathering in the midwest that year, he returned to Baltimore thinking about planning nonviolent actions at draft boards.

-In the late 60s, he was involved in "actions" against the war, first as the Baltimore Four, who poured blood on draft files at the Baltimore Customs House in 1967.
-On October 27, 1967, the "Baltimore Four" (Lewis; Christian anarchist Philip Berrigan; poet, teacher and writer David Eberhardt; and United Church of Christ missionary and pastor, the Reverend James L. Mengel) poured blood (blood from several of the four, but additionally blood purchased from the Gay St. Market: poultry blood, according to the FBI, used by the Polish for soup) on Selective Service records in the Baltimore Customs House.
-Mengel agreed to the action and donated blood, but decided not to actually pour blood; instead he distributed the paperback Good News for Modern Man (a version of the New Testament) to draft board workers, newsmen, and police.
+In 1967 he co-gathered the anti-war activist group that became known as the Baltimore Four, pouring their own blood on draft files at the Baltimore Customs House.
+Besides Lewis, the Four were Philip Berrigan; poet, teacher and writer David Eberhardt; and United Church of Christ missionary and pastor James L. Mengel).
 As they waited for the police to arrive and arrest them, the group passed out Bibles and calmly explained to draft board employees the reasons for their actions.

-Catonsville Nine and prison

-While on trial for this protest, Lewis engaged in a more daring one with the Catonsville Nine, who "napalmed" draft files in Catonsville, Maryland.
+While on trial for this protest, Lewis engaged in a more daring one with the Catonsville Nine, who burned draft files with homemade napalm in Catonsville, Maryland.
 One week later he was sentenced to six years in federal prison for the Baltimore Four protest, and in November 1968 to another three and a half years for the Catonsville Nine.
 He was ultimately released in 1971, serving out his sentence chiefly at the minimum-security prison farm at Lewisburg Federal Penitentiary.

 While in prison Lewis continued to produce art, including over one hundred portraits of his fellow inmates, which he always produced in duplicate to allow his subjects to keep one themselves.
 The culmination of his work there was a portfolio of etchings, The Trial and Prison, published in fifty copies to raise funds for the movement in 1969, while Lewis was briefly out on appeal.
 Produced in a prison art studio Lewis had to share with mafia members (for whom it doubled as stash house for smuggled wine and spaghetti), at times using ink of his own concoction from ashes, coffee or cocoa powder, the etchings depict the psychic distress of his fellow inmates and ghostly, near apocalyptic confrontations between police and protestors.
 The text was written by Lewis, and the cover printed by Corita Kent.